Skip to main content

 UK entry requirements

-• A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Humanities, Social Sciences and Business related subject.
+• A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in any Social Science, Arts and Humanities or Business related subjects

-Other subjects and qualifications with relevant industry experience including journalism, politics and political public relations.
+Other subjects and qualifications with relevant industry experience including journalism, politics and political public relations are considered on a case-by-case basis

 EU and International entry requirements